Unlock the full kit

 Your brain is lying to you.

 What to watch.
 Who to trust.
 How you remember last year.
-None of it is straight reasoning — every decision runs through filters your brain installed 50,000 years ago.
+None of it is straight reasoning — every decision runs through filters tuned for a much older world, still firing on this one.
 They have names.
 Most of them you've never heard.

 Dunning-Kruger Effect